kojix2/LibUI/README.md

 * The method names are snake_case.
 * If the last argument is nil, it can be omitted.
 * You can pass a block as a callback.
-  * Please return 0 explicitly in the block.
   * The block will be converted to a Proc object and added to the last argument.
   * Even in that case, it is possible to omit the last argument nil.